orisha/HgFrontEndCodeChallenge/README.md

 ### Configuration

-* Jest Test Unit is not working due to Babel Version...
+* [FIXED] Jest Test Unit is not working due to Babel Version...
 Try it running: <code>npm run test</code>
-* I could not update Babel version due to svg-loader .
+* [FIXED] I could not update Babel version due to svg-loader .
 * I could not load images into scss files.

 ### Images

-* I problems with the svg images downloaded from xd site.
+* [FIXED]I problems with the svg images downloaded from xd site.
 It was all rendering black.
 To fix this, I had to open all images on photoshop and export it as svg again.

 That's leading  to 2 issues :